quxbaz/stateful-router/README.md

 # stateful-router
-`stateful-router` is a tiny (12k), straightforward, declarative routing library for React.
+`stateful-router` is a tiny, straightforward, declarative routing library for React.
 It has two components, `<Router>` and `<Route>`.
 It is unopinionated.
 It has no knowledge of the the URL bar, history, Redux, or any browser APIs.
 You simply pass a string into the `path` property of `<Router>`.
 The string can come from anywhere.
 Typically it would represent some part of the current URL. `stateful-router` does not interface with the browser.

 All it does is conditionally render routes based on the `path` value you provide.